 There are a lot of different opinions when it comes to working during pregnancy.
-Some women think that you should quit working when you first find out you’re expecting, and some moms work all the way up to labor and then go back to work right afterwards.
-And then there are medical conditions that require you to stop working.
+Some moms think that you should quit working when you first find out you’re expecting, and some moms work all the way up to labor and then go back to work right afterward.
+Besides, there are medical conditions that require you to stop working.
 There are pros and cons to both sides, and they’re worth looking at, especially if you aren’t sure what you should do.

-Some women love stopping work early though, and they happily spend their days getting the nursery together and nesting around the house.
-That’s why it’s really a matter of personal choice unless your doctor recommends quitting your job for health reasons during pregnancy.
+However, some moms love leaving work early, and they happily spend their days getting the nursery together and nesting around the house.
+That’s why it’s really a matter of personal choice unless your doctor recommends leaving your job for health reasons during pregnancy.

-There are certain conditions where doctors recommend for you to either decrease or stop working altogether.
-Some of these require hospital admission and observation, other allow you to stay ay home.
+There are certain conditions where doctors will recommend you to either decrease or stop working altogether.
+Some of these require hospital admission and observation, while others allow you to stay at home.
 Each condition should be individualized and discussed with your doctor:

 Here are some examples of pregnancy and medical conditions where doctors may recommend decreasing or stopping work:

 - Placenta previa

 - Premature rupture of fetal membranes

 - Twins with a risk of preterm birth

 - High blood pressure

 - Prior preterm birth